 Temporary Medical Conditions

-NIACC Disability Services provides assistance to students who experience a temporary medical condition that impacts their ability to access classes or perform tasks within the classroom.
-Some examples may include but not limited to students who are recovering from surgery, students who are pregnant, and students with an injury or severe illness.
+NIACC Disability Services assists students who experience a temporary medical condition that impacts their ability to access classes or perform tasks within the classroom.
+Some examples may include but not limited to students who are recovering from surgery, or those with an injury or severe illness.
 Such students may be eligible for temporary assistance/classroom support that may be reasonable for a limited time period.

 Temporary medical conditions do not rise to the level of a disability as outlined in the ADA Amendments Act of 2008.
 Documentation is required and reasonable assistance is determined based on the nature of the impact of the medical condition on a case-by-case basis.

-In order for students to receive academic assistance, students must self-identify to NIACC Disability Services and provide a completed intake form (print the form for completion).
+In order for students to receive academic assistance, students must self-identify to NIACC Disability Services and provide a completed intake form.
 Additional information/documentation may be necessary, based on individual circumstances.
 Medical documentation verifying the temporary need may be required, depending on the individual situation.

-Once the documentation is received and assessed, the student will work with the Counselor for Disability Services to determine what recommendations are made to their instructors for temporary assistance.
+Once the documentation is received and assessed, the student will work with the Director of Disability Services to determine what recommendations are made to their instructors for temporary assistance.

 NOTE: Each student’s needs are identified on a case by case basis as outlined in the medical documentation received.
 All recommendations are made in writing to instructors.